 Shipping is one of the less glamorous aspects of the e-commerce world.
 It’s expensive and getting more expensive (notably this year from shipping cost increases from FedEx and UPS).
 All of these changes and cost increases are happening while customers expect shipping to be extremely cheap and even free in many cases.
 Anywhere you can cut costs on shipping should be fully taken advantage of, and there are a few ways that you may not have heard about.

 We’ve gathered some “shipping hacks” to do just that consisting of a mixture of free services, free products, tricks, and discounts for lowering the overall cost of your entire shipping process.
+Here’s how to make money spent on shipping work for you.

 1. Make money every time you ship – Savings amount: Varies